 In 1988, a 28-chime carillon was dedicated, which still plays music every day at noon at 6 p.m.

 The steel industry, which began declining in the 1980s, brought a gradual economic and population decline to the region.
-With the children and grandchildren of longtime residents leaving the area in search of work, worship and Sunday school attendance began to decline.
+With the children and grandchildren of longtime residents leaving the area, worship and Sunday school attendance began to decline.

-Nevertheless, our congregation remained determined to share Jesus's love with the community and help make Leechburg a great place to work, play, and raise a family.
+Nevertheless, our congregation remains focused on the mission of Jesus.
 In 2012, we launched our Clothing Closet Ministry, which expanded into its current space in 2015.
 Over 200,000 pieces of clothing have been distributed.
-In 2014, we began our GriefShare grief support ministry.
+In 2014, we began our GriefShare grief support ministry, which holds 13-week sessions in the spring and fall seasons.
 We have remained committed to serving God's children with an annual Easter Egg Hunt, Vacation Bible School, and other family-oriented activities throughout the year.
 In 2018, we adopted the slogan "Everyone Belongs" because the Church is not a club made up of perfect people, but is a hospital for sinners and a refuge for the weary (Matthew 9:13, 11:28-29).
 Christ's mercy knows no limits.
 Our strength as a church is in our love for one another.

 -Adapted from "The History of Our Church" compiled my Margaret Krecota